Skip to main content

 Please review the entire policy JGB at www.ssanpete.org

-Students may not use cellphones during classroom hours except under specific circumstances outlined below:
+Students may not use cellphones or personal electronic devices during classroom hours except under specific circumstances outlined below:

-* Students may have cellphones in their possession during classroom hours.
+* Students may NOT have cellphones in their possession during classroom hours.

 * Cellphones must remain out of sight during classroom hours AND be turned off.